In-depth Analysis

 OnDeck Overview

-Launched in 2007, OnDeck has quickly become one of the largest small-business lenders in the United States.
 Often referred to as one of the first business funding providers to rely primarily on technology for decision-making, this lender is well known for fast loan approvals.
-Thanks to its sophisticated algorithms, OnDeck can deliver decisions in minutes and funding in less than 24 hours.
+Thanks to its technology-driven process, OnDeck can deliver decisions in minutes and funding as soon as the same day after approval.

 Unlike banks and other traditional lenders, OnDeck evaluates business performance based upon a variety of performance factors, not just the business owner’s personal credit history.
-OnDeck reviews praise this lender for its speed, convenience, and expansive borrower qualifications.
-However, given that loan costs depend on the strength of your business, you might face high annual percentage rates.

-OnDeck offers up to $500,000 in term loans with a maximum repayment period of 36 months and lines of credit of up to $100,000 with 12-month terms.
 Overall, this lender’s funding options can be a good fit for your business if you have a fair to average credit score, need the cash fast, and have unexpected expenses or uneven cash flow.

-How Does OnDeck Compare to Other Lenders?
+How OnDeck Compares to Other Lenders

 OnDeck Logo